harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-sto-ci.md

    2. Target name = **dvpwa**

-   3. Target variant = **master**
+   3. Target variant = **main**

       When scanning a code repo, you generally want to specify the repo name and the branch for the target.

 :::info

 In most cases, you want to set the [Fail on Severity](/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/exemption-workflows) when you add a scan step to your pipeline.
 In this tutorial, you're setting the first of two scan steps.
-In this case, you can keep **Fail on Severity** set to **None** and set it after you finish setting up and testing your pipeline.
+In this case, you can keep **Fail on Severity** set to **None** and then set it after you finish setting up and testing your pipeline.

 :::